 Consultation and discussion

 The process of VET reform has involved extensive consultations and engagement with stakeholders.
-Summaries of consultations undertaken by the VET Reform Taskforce prior to 2016 is available.
+Summaries of consultations undertaken by the VET Reform Taskforce prior to 2016 are available.

 Have your say